dy/templize/plan.md

     - doesn't reflect meaning
     + dom-parts/template-instance isn't stabilized
     + can apply to any node, not just template; or allows `<template immediate>`
+    - not serious, having fun more than serving
   * templ-in.js? templin.js? in-templ.js?
     + temple-in, like in temple, or "join temple"
     + template-in, like ... why not just that?